-- 1. be a CSIRT or CERT from an Asia Pacific economy, which performs the function of a CSIRT or CERT on a full time basis; - 2. be a leading or national CSIRT or CERT within its own economy; - 3. be not-for-profit and/or wholly or partly government funded; - 4. have established policies, practices and procedures for operating a CSIRT or CERT within its economy and have experience in CSIRT operations including incident handling and cyber threat and vulnerability monitoring and advice; - 5. have a broad responsibility and capability for disseminating information and coordinating incident response across and/or among sectors within its economy; - 6. make contributions to the Asia Pacific CSIRT/CERT community; and - 7. advise the APCERT SC, within a reasonable time period, if at anytime it cannot meet the above criteria.
+- i. be a CSIRT or CERT from an Asia Pacific economy, which performs the function of a CSIRT or CERT on a full time basis; - ii. be a leading or national CSIRT or CERT within its own economy; - iii. be not-for-profit and/or wholly or partly government funded; - iv. have established policies, practices and procedures for operating a CSIRT or CERT within its economy and have experience in CSIRT operations including incident handling and cyber threat and vulnerability monitoring and advice; - v. have a broad responsibility and capability for disseminating information and coordinating incident response across and/or among sectors within its economy; - vi. make contributions to the Asia Pacific CSIRT/CERT community; and - vii. advise the APCERT SC, within a reasonable time period, if at anytime it cannot meet the above criteria.